TomazMPP/BombPrice/README.md

 - ✅ Mass Data Retrieval: Pulling extensive information about heroes listed on OpenSea to fill the gap in the collection display.
 - ✅ Comprehensive Insights: Providing users with detailed attributes, rarity, and other relevant data for each hero NFT.
 - 🟧 Real-time synchronization of all listed NFTs on OpenSea via direct integration with the Polygon Network, instead of OpenSea API.
+- 🟧 Verified ✔!
+Curated list of manually verified heroes or houses acknowledged as authentic NFTs.
+- 🟧 Dedicated user interface where players can input OpenSea links of NFTs (houses or heroes) for automated authenticity validation.

 ## 🤝  Contributions:
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.